mz-mc/website/content/english/team/leeann-lin.md

   unlock new market opportunities.
-She has organized and guided multiple trade delegations between China and the United States to build relationships and understanding between producers, importers, retailers, regulators, and service providers--with significant and lasting impact.
+She has organized and guided multiple trade delegations between China and the United States to build relationships and understanding between producers, importers, retailers, regulators, and service providers--with significant and lasting market impact.
 Leeann received her bachelor's degree in English Literature from Shanghai University of Electric Power.
 weight: 10
 ---